We're always looking to take on new students in and around Southampton!

 Want to start learning with Ahmed Driving School?
 Make a booking and pay online now!

 Automatic is becoming more and more prominent with every passing day.
-We also offer driving lessons in automatic transmission vehicles for students taht are interested in driving to drive automatic only.
+We also offer driving lessons in automatic transmission vehicles for students that are interested in driving to drive automatic only.

 The most favoured transmission in the UK, and indeed Europe - our teachers are experts in teaching new drivers clutch control and how to shift smoothly to make the most out of a manual transmission.